KatamariJr/gorm.io/pages/docs/sql_builder.md

 GORM defined [Many Clauses](https://github.com/go-gorm/gorm/tree/master/clause), and some clauses provide advanced options can be used for your application

-Although most of them are rarely used, if you find GORM public API can't match your requirements, may be good to check them out, for example:
+Although most of them are rarely used, if you find GORM public API can't match your requirements, it may be good to check them out, for example:

 ```go
 db.Clauses(clause.Insert{Modifier: "IGNORE"}).Create(&user)